Security Architecture

 Anomaly Detection

 Automated monitoring detects unusual access patterns — geographic anomalies, velocity spikes, and credential sharing.
-Alerts are configurable per organization.
+Alerts configurable per organization.

 Compliance & Auditing